-There are also projects that mechanical engineering supports at the Center of Energy, Transportation and Environment (CETE).
-This center is in a facility near TVA' Chickamauga Dam.
+There are also projects that mechanical engineering supports at the Center of Energy, Transportation and Environment (CETE), Advanced Vehicle Test Facility (AVTF).
+This facility is near TVA's Chickamauga Dam.
 The director of CETE is Dr. Ignatius Fomunung from Civil Engineering.
 Drs.
-Charles Margraves and Trevor Elliott from mechanical engineering have both advised student projects at the center.
+Charles Margraves, Trevor Elliott, and Yunye Shi from mechanical engineering have advised student projects at the facility.
+This facility is locked at all times and authorized students are only allowed access using swipe card.
+Students are not approved for access until they have completed the online lab safety training, passed the quiz, and agreed to abide by all safety requirements.
+Primary Faculty Member Contact: Dr. Trevor Elliott, Trevor-Elliott@utc.edu, 423-425-1716.

 Physical hazards are defined in this manual as those potential risks of injury or death not associated with chemical exposure.
 Physical hazards in this manual are divided into the sub-categories of electrical hazards, pinch-point hazards, airborne particulate hazards, trip hazards, noise hazards, and high temperature hazards.
 Chemical hazards are defined in this manual as being hazardous to humans to the extent that exposure (limited or prolonged) should be avoided, or that require the use of personal protective equipment (PPE).
-Flammable hazards are defined in this manual as those substances that can catch fire easily, such as petroleum distillates and solvents
+Flammable hazards are defined in this manual as those substances that can catch fire easily, such as petroleum distillates and solvents.